 We recall the formalism of the Picard--Lefschetz formula.
-Suppose that $f: \rmX\rightarrow S$ is a regular, flat, finite type morphism of relative dimension $n$ which is smooth outside a finite collection $\Sigma$ of closed points in $\rmX_{s}$.
+Suppose that $f: \rmX\rightarrow \rmS$ is a regular, flat, finite type morphism of relative dimension $n\geq 3$ which is smooth outside a finite collection $\Sigma$ of closed points in $\rmX_{s}$.
+We denote by $\rmX^{\square}_{s}=\rmX_{s}-\Sigma$ the regular locus of $\rmX_{s}$.
 In this subsection, we only consider the trivial coefficient $\Lambda$ for simplicity and all the results recalled here can be extended to more general constructible coefficients.
-We are particularly interested in the cohomology $\mathrm{H}^{n}(\rmX_{\overline{s}}, \rmR\Psi(\Lambda))$ and the action of the monodromy on it.
+We are mainly concerned with the (compactly supported) nearby-cycle cohomology $\mathrm{H}^{n}_{(\rmc)}(\rmX_{\overline{s}}, \rmR\Psi(\Lambda))$ and the action of the monodromy on it.

-Under the above assumptions, we have $\rmR\Phi(\Lambda)|\rmX_{s}-\Sigma=0$ and moreover
+Under the above assumptions, we have $\rmR\Phi(\Lambda)|\rmX_{\overline{s}}-\Sigma=0$ and moreover

 is concentrated at degree $n$.
 Therefore the distinguished triangle \eqref{sp-triangle} gives the following long exact sequence